Saleh-Gholam-Zadeh/Navigation/README.md

 If you want to use pretrained perception module (transfer-learning) use My code  in the master branch

-If you want to use pretrained perception module (transfer-learning) use My code in the master branch

-If you want to train

-Below are the instructions for training and testing in the “others” branch

 1. Train a policy.
 ```
 python train.py --policy ours